FaNa-AI/Link-to-all-machine-learning-class-exercises/README.md

-# Link-to-all-machine-learning-class-exercises
+# 📚 My Machine Learning Projects Hub

-A hub repository that contains links to my other projects and exercises in machine learning
+This repository only contains links to my other repositories and exercises.

+## 🔗 Links